- Home Page

 - Site Map

-The GED (General Educational Development) exam provides adults who did not complete high school the opportunity to certify their academic knowledge and skills.
+The high school equivalency exam provides adults who did not complete high school the opportunity to certify their academic knowledge and skills.

-Today, a high school diploma or GED remains the primary ticket to many entry-level jobs.
+A high school diploma or Certificate of High School Equivalency is required for many entry-level jobs.
 In many cases, it’s also the prerequisite for advancement in employment, occupational training, and post-secondary education.

-Almost all students need individual help and additional practice in order to successfully prepare for the exam.
+Almost all students need individual help and additional practice in order to successfully prepare for the high school equivalency exam.
 However, not every program is able to serve students on such an individualized basis because of the shortage of instructors.
-More volunteers are needed to help these students and more more pre-GED and GED preparation classes are needed.
+More volunteers are needed to help these students and more high school equivalency preparation classes are needed.
+Prior teaching experience is not required to help in an HSE program.
+You can help a student accomplish this important goal by becoming a volunteer in a local program.

-Taking the GED test in Spanish allows Spanish-speaking adults with limited English skills to advance more quickly toward their educational and professional goals.
-Obtaining a GED allows Spanish-speaking students to enroll in higher education courses, attend English language classes at a community college, and/or obtain a more secure job.
+Taking the high school equivalency test in Spanish allows Spanish-speaking adults with limited English skills to advance more quickly toward their educational and professional goals.
+Obtaining a Certificate of High School Equivalency allows Spanish-speaking students to enroll in higher education courses, attend English language classes at a community college, and/or obtain a more secure job.

-However, there are very few Spanish GED preparation classes in the Tarrant County area.
+However, there are very few Spanish high school equivalency preparation classes in the Tarrant County area.
 The Coalition hopes to increase the capacity of these programs by providing resources to the programs, while simultaneously matching Spanish-speaking adults with their services.

-GED success is almost always dependent upon a student's participation in pre-GED and/or GED preparation classes.
-Programs provide information about the test structure, tips for testing strategy, and guidance from previous students, as well as actual instruction in the five GED test subject areas.
-In addition, through the support of the preparation class and the Coalition, students may apply for financial assistance to help with the cost of the GED exam.
+Success on a high school equivalency (HSE) exam is almost always dependent upon a student's participation in HSE preparation classes.
+Programs provide information about the test structure, tips for testing strategy, and guidance from previous students, as well as actual instruction in the different test subject areas.